markstringer-dti/markstringer-dti.github.io/dti.md

 This is the same as if, in an improv show, one of the performers shouted "Look!
 A pirate ship!" and a director sitting next to the stage responded by saying "Shut up about the pirate ship!
 I don't want to hear any more of this negative thinking.
 Clean the decks!
 Any more talk of a pirate ship and you're off the show."

 A leader doesn't need to tell the team to shut up about the pirate ships and clean the decks many times.
 Once will be enough.
 If the leadership response to reports of problems isn't positive and helpful.
-The leaders will already - in just one instance be on their way to creating one of the strangest problems that I've seen.
+The leaders will already - from just one example - be on their way to creating one of the strangest problems that I've seen.
 And I've seen it repeatedly: a highly skilled, highly paid team who've given up trying to tell the bosses what's wrong.

 The team identified some problems.
 They explained to the leadership what those problems were.
 The leadership ignored them, or got angry, or suggested that if the team knew how to do their jobs, there wouldn't be a problem.
 The team noticed this.
 They understood.
 They'd found an agreed activity - doing as they're told.
 They're smart people, so they've learned really quickly when it's better to not try to speak out or think for themselves.